 Wessex Water Leakstoppers – 0800 692 0 692

-If you are concerned that your property could flood, please contact your district council for information on the provision of sandbags.
+If you are concerned that your property could flood, please follow the advice on our Flood prevention and sandbags page.

 This is a service provided by the Environment Agency, providing up-to-date flood warnings and advice.
 Floodline can also provide useful information on purchasing flood protection equipment.
 They also offer advice and expertise through education and promotion of good practices to farmers.

 Roads have features designed to take the water away from the road surface.
 Exceptional rainfall, a road being in a low-lying area, changes in run off from adjacent fields and rivers overflowing are some situations that can lead to the road flooding or being waterlogged even when drains are in good working order.
 Puddles tend to occur if there is a depression in the road and can be rectified by local patching of the road surface.
 The priorities attached to this type of work depend on the urgency of other work and the resources available.